-- 2.1.3 The data presented in this section relate to accidents and serious incidents between 2009 and 2017, as defined by ICAO Annex 13, assigned to an occurrence by a European Accident Investigation Authority that occurred in the SES States, which involve CAT fixed wing aeroplanes above 2,250 kg maximum take-off mass. - 2.1.4 Figure 4 shows the number of accidents and serious incidents per year that are related to the provision of ANS, alongside a rate calculated using the number of flight hours performed within the EU.
-In the nine-year period analysed, it is worth noting that most of the ANS-related accidents reported in the figure were non-fatal, being the last fatal accident observed in 2012 (with 2 accidents that year), and that no fatal accident with ANS contribution is registered in the analysed period, which makes them rare. - 2.1.5 The figure shows a decreasing trend in the number of serious incidents since 2010, with some fluctuations in recent years around stabilised figures, whereas the number of accidents has remained approximately static from 2010 with a decreasing trend from 2014 to reach a minimum last year.
+- 2.1.3 Figure 4 shows the number of accidents and serious incidents per year that are related to the provision of ANS, alongside a rate calculated using the number of flight hours performed within the EU.
+In the nine-year period analysed, it is worth noting that most of the ANS-related accidents reported in the figure were non-fatal (21 out of 23), being the last fatal accident observed in 2012 (with 2 accidents that year), and that no fatal accident with ANS contribution is registered in the analysed period, which makes them rare. - 2.1.4 The figure shows a decreasing trend in the rate of accidents plus serious incidents since 2010, whereas the absolute number of accidents has remained low for the entire period, with a maximum of 11 in 2014 and a minimum of 1 in 2017.
+In 2018, 4 ATM-related accidents without fatalities were recorded.
 This observation is also reflected in other measures of aviation system safety, such as the global fatality rate for CAT Aeroplanes, or the European CAT accident rate^{xiii}.

-Figure 4: ANS related accidents and serious incidents (2009-2017)
+Figure 4: ANS-related accidents and serious incidents (2010-2018)